\\\ Dog Safety

 CHECK LOCAL COUNCIL RESTRICTIONS BEFORE LEAVING HOME

-Your Dog ID Tag, Collar And Pet Tracking Device
+Your Dog Pet Tracking Device

-If your dog likes to wander but sometimes may have been distracted and not answered your commands to come back to you, then you may be considering investing in a reliable dog GPS activity tracking services which can be highly beneficial to keep track of your pet within 1-2 metres of their location when wearing the special tracker.
+If your dog likes to wander but sometimes may have been distracted and not answered your commands to come back to you, then you may be considering investing in a reliable dog GPS activity tracking service which can be highly beneficial to keep track of your pet within 1-2 metres of their location when wearing the special tracker.

 Simple to attach to their collar and operate through your mobile.
 Take out a subscription and then pay monthly a small fee for the service.

-GPS pet activity trackers can be particularly useful if you’re not at home to know exactly where your dog is during your absence, especially if you employ a dog walker, where you’re dog has been taken and the amount of time out of the home.
-Likewise, if you travel abroad and leave your pet at home, that you’re pet sitter is acting responsibly, or if your pet is flying solo to another destination or being taken by a pet services road service to meet you at another destination.
+GPS pet activity trackers can be particularly useful if you’re not at home to know exactly where your dog is during your absence, especially if you employ a dog walker, where you’re dog has been taken, and the amount of time out of the home.
+Likewise, if you travel abroad and leave your pet at home, that your pet sitter is acting responsibly, or if your pet is flying solo to another destination or being taken by a pet services road service to meet you at another destination.

 Trackers are ideal on dogs when visiting beaches with large expanses to wander.
-Many of our beaches have sand dunes that back onto the beach backshores and are undulating making it quite difficult sometimes to see your dog as they move around exploring.
+Many of our beaches have sand dunes that back onto the beach back shores and are undulating making it quite difficult sometimes to see your dog as they move around exploring.

 Whilst it isn’t lifeguard duties, it has been known that they’ve even had to take in, care, and repatriate dogs with their owners on busy beaches.